 Established in 1886, this is one of the oldest and most geographically diverse publicly owned water and wastewater utility companies in the United States and Canada.
 American Water’s many facilities are provided locally by their subsidiaries and through the States in which they operate.
 The company provides freshwater, wastewater, and other services (such as water and sewer line protection) to 15 million people across 46 different states.
 Its business regulates 53,000 miles of pipes, 609 water treatment plants, 150 wastewater facilities, and 75 dams.

-The company has two particular market-based businesses: the military services group that operates water systems for the US military and the homeowner services business, which supplies water utilities to commonfolk.
+The company has two market-based businesses: the military services group, which operates water systems for the US military, and the homeowner services business, which supplies water utilities to commonfolk.
 As a result of being affiliated with the military, they have expanded their sphere of influence without much risk.

 American Water Works has a solid and robust track record of profitability and dividend payments.
 The company’s predictable business model suggests growth in EPS by 7-10% and 1.5-2.5% from acquisitions over the next few years.
 Also, the quarterly dividend increases are expected to grow by 9% annually, given the company’s profitability.

-With their steady cash flow and tight connections with the military, it would seem that American Waters would be a profitable venture and is worth scrutinizing.
-Moreover, it features a healthy pay-out ratio of 57%.
+With their steady cash flow and tight connections with the military, American Waters seems to be a profitable venture worth scrutinizing.
+Moreover, it features a healthy payout ratio of 57%.